pashkulev/aviator/README.md

 most of the form fields are validated.

 #### Find Flying Spot
-I didn't have time to finish the logic about this page, it's 23:30 and I'm quickly writing the documentation.
-Sorry:)
+Not fully implemented yet:)

 #### Flying Spot Details
 !Only for authenticated users!
-Here you can find a detailed information about a specific Flying Spot as well as weather info about the current conditions loaded from AccuWeather.
+Here you can find a detailed information about a specific Flying Spot as well as weather info about the current conditions loaded from AccuWeather API.

 ## Market
 !Only for authenticated users!